mainsail-crew/MainsailOS/site/docs/boards/btt/octopus-11.md

 ### Flashing via USB

 Another option is to SSH into the pi using something like PuTTy or `ssh pi@RatOS.local` via the commandline on OS X and Linux machines.
-Execute `~/klipper_config/config/boards/btt-octopus-11/make-and-flash-mcu.sh` and the Pi will compile the klipper firmware and flash the board for you.
+Execute `sudo ~/klipper_config/config/boards/btt-octopus-11/make-and-flash-mcu.sh` and the Pi will compile the klipper firmware and flash the board for you.

 :::caution
 Be sure to remove the SD card from the board before attempting to flash, if one is in there.